 Here are some of the things that may help you get through the learning dip:

 - Don’t expect to sustain normal performance levels during change

 - Allow for things to take a little longer

 - Remember that a drop in performance at this time is not a sign of failure

 - Try and avoid frustration, as judgement may become clouded and cause mistakes

 - Acknowledge and celebrate when performance begins to improve!

-You can understand more about change at an individual and an organisational level by attending a 3 day or 5 day Change Management course, leading to the globally recognised Foundation or the Practitioner certification.
+You can understand more about change at an individual and an organisational level by attending our Change Management Certification course, leading to the globally recognised Foundation or the Practitioner certification.